-

 Songwriting & Composition | Improvisation

+Hello and welcome!
 We offer electric guitar instruction to guitarists of all levels and ages - from students getting started to experienced performers and songwriters.
-We serve Bergen county and offer virtual online lessons as well.
+We serve towns in Bergen County NJ and offer virtual online lessons as well.

 The electric guitar is such an expressive and exciting modern instrument used in classic rock, rockabilly, boom chick, blues, jazz, pop, surf, 80s hair metal and much more.